react-grid-layout/react-draggable/README.md

 // becomes 'controlled' and is not responsive to user input.
 Use `position`
 // if you need to have direct control of the element.
 position: {x: number, y: number}

+// Specifies the scale of the canvas your are dragging this element on.
+This allows
+// you to, for example, get the correct drag deltas while you are zoomed in or out via
+// a transform or matrix in the parent of this element.
+scale: number
 }
 ```